General Labour Federation of Belgium

-The General Labour Federation of Belgium (Fédération générale du travail de Belgique, /fr/, FGTB; Algemeen Belgisch Vakverbond, /nl/, ABVV) is a socialist national trade union federation in Belgium.
+The General Labour Federation of Belgium (Algemeen Belgisch Vakverbond, /nl-BE/; Fédération générale du travail de Belgique, /wa/; ABVV-FGTB) is a socialist national trade union federation in Belgium.
 It was founded in 1945.
 It is affiliated with the International Trade Union Confederation and has a membership of 1.5 million.
-With said membership the ABVV/FGTB is the second largest of the three major trade unions in Belgium, closely following the Confederation of Christian Trade Unions (ACV/CSC) which has 1.6 million members and dwarfing the General Confederation of Liberal Trade Unions of Belgium (ACLVB/CGSLB) which has approximately 300,000 members.
-During the bulk of its history the ABVV/FGTB remained closely affiliated with the Belgian Socialist Party which was split in 1978 into a Flemish and a Walloon social-democratic party.
-While remaining formally independent from any political party, the ABVV/FGTB noticed the increasing influence by the marxist Workers' Party of Belgium amongst its active base during the last decade.
+With said membership the ABVV-FGTB is the second largest of the three major trade unions in Belgium, closely following the Confederation of Christian Trade Unions (ACV/CSC) which has 1.6 million members and dwarfing the General Confederation of Liberal Trade Unions of Belgium (ACLVB/CGSLB) which has approximately 300,000 members.

+During the bulk of its history the ABVV-FGTB remained closely affiliated with the Belgian Socialist Party which was split in 1978 into separate social-democratic parties along linguistic lines which have subsequently become Vooruit and the Parti socialiste (PS).
+While remaining formally independent from any political party, the ABVV-FGTB noticed the increasing influence of the Marxist Workers' Party of Belgium amongst its active base during the 2010s.